-Expat families in Shanghai will have a range of schooling options available to them.
-However, expat children rarely attend public schools in Shanghai and usually attend private international schools instead.
-That being said, younger foreign children have increasingly been attending local kindergartens and public schools to learn the local language and better integrate into Chinese culture.
+Expat families in Shanghai will have a range of schooling options available to them, but will rarely send their children to public schools and will usually enrol them at private international schools instead.
+That said, younger foreign children have increasingly been attending local kindergartens and public schools to learn the local language and better integrate into Chinese culture.

 Attending a school where teaching is in a foreign language can become ostracising for older students, and most attend international schools where the language of instruction is that of their home country, but Mandarin language classes are still taught.
 Depending on the school, students may be able to continue the curriculum from their home country.

 Public schools in Shanghai

 Private schools in Shanghai

 Shanghai’s private schools tend to either be based on the state model or integrate aspects of foreign curricula.
 While they predominantly teach in Chinese, some offer instruction in English, including the city’s Montessori and Waldorf schools, which offer alternative approaches to education.

 Private schools in Shanghai attract students from diverse but generally wealthier backgrounds.
-Tuition tends to be more costly than that of public schools, but still lower than that of the international schools.
+Tuition tends to be more costly than that of public schools, but still lower than at international schools.

 As expected, it can generally be assumed that the city’s private schools offer better facilities and a wider range of extra-curricular activities than state schools.

 International schools in Shanghai

 Most expats living in Shanghai prefer sending their children to international schools.
-These institutions are widely available and tend to be the obvious choice for those wanting a smooth and quick transition.
+These institutions are widely available and tend to be the obvious choice for those who want a smooth and quick transition.